Matt Treanor: Los Angeles Dodgers

 On November 15, 2011, Treanor signed a one-year contract with the Los Angeles Dodgers.
 Serving as the backup to Dodgers catcher A.J.
 Ellis, he spot-started throughout the season.
 On July 22, in New York, Treanor hit a two-run single in the top of the 12th inning, sparking a 5-run rally to beat the New York Mets 8-3.
 He played in 36 games in 2012 for the Dodgers, hitting .175.
 On October 29, the Dodgers elected to decline Treanor's club option for 2013 worth $950K, instead paying him the $150K buyout.

 Cleveland Indians

 On December 17, 2013, Treanor signed a minor league deal, with an invitation to spring training, with the Cleveland Indians.
 He retired on May 8, 2014.

 Personal life

 In November 2003, Treanor met beach volleyball star Misty May at a sports therapy facility in California.
 They became engaged in March 2004 and married that November.
-They have three children: daughter Malia Barbara, born on June 3, 2014, as well as twins, daughters Mele Elizarin and Mia Kanoelani, born in November 2017.
+They have three daughters: Malia Barbara, born on June 3, 2014, as well as twins, Mele Elizarin and Mia Kanoelani, born in November 2017.
+They reside in Long Beach, California.